-In this lesson, we will learn how to derive an Augmented chord and 2 types of Suspended chords.
+In the previous lessons, we learned how to derive major chords, minor chords, dominant chords and diminished chords on the guitar.
+In this lesson, we will learn how to derive Augmented and Suspended chords.

 These scales can be derived from a Major Scale.
 And yet again, the Major Scale I am using for explanation is the same old C Major Scale!

 An Augmented Chord is quite similar to a Major Chord with the only difference of a raised 5th degree in the scale interval (1-3-5#), whereas a Major Chord Triad interval is 1-3-5.

 An Augmented Chord creates a tensed tone and won’t sound that good to our ears and will always have that strong tendency to resolve to a much relaxed sounding Major or Minor Chord.

 And the formula for building an Augmented Chord is 1-3-5#

 Applying this formula on the C Major Scale gives us a C Augmented Chord as C – E – G#

 An Augmented chord is denoted as C Aug or C Augmented.